Tod Marcus Inc DBA Tax Services Oahu – CLIENT SERVICE AGREEMENT

 - Form 1099 filing.

 - Support, advice, representation, amended returns, penalty abatement, tax balance support, or other services for tax years for which the tax preparer did not serve the client for that year or for services in which the client and the tax preparer have not engaged.

-- Reminders when tax returns are due and when it is time to file them.
+- Reminders of deadlines, when tax returns are due, and when it is time to file them.

 - IRS or state tax installment or payment plans, IRS form 433, 433a, 433b, etc., or “offers in compromise”.

-- Letters to lenders (the tax preparer is not able to write these under any circumstance).
+- Letters to lenders (the tax preparer is not likely able to write these).
 Also not included are audits or attestations to financial statements, business valuations, the ability for a business to continue/sustain operations, or self-employment status (these are specialized services for which the client will need to engage elsewhere).

 - Written tax advice or tax advice via email

 - Application services or support for economic relief, unemployment, other government benefits, or for other programs during times of economic downturns or disasters.

 - Processing of virtual currency transactions.
 (The tax preparer can suggest software and service solutions to help the client create the reports that are needed to prepare the tax returns).